Manual for the Use of Personal Business Loan in the Philippines

 How to Choose Your Type of Business Loan?

 So, you are in a situation when you want to start, support or develop your business but do not have enough money for that.
-To choose a personal loan for your particular situation, consider the following factors.
+To choose a personal cash loan for your particular situation, consider the following factors.

 - Why do you borrow money?
 Here, it is important to correctly understand for how long you borrow money.
 Is your purpose a long- or short-term investment?